amartya-dev/typesense-dashboard/DEPLOYMENT.md

 - **Docker**: For building the container image
 - **OpenShift CLI (oc)**: For deploying to OKD
-- **Access to OKD cluster**: With appropriate permissions to create namespaces and deploy applications
+- **Access to OKD cluster**: With appropriate permissions to deploy applications in the `wordpress-help` namespace
+- **Service Account**: The `typesense-sa` service account must exist with appropriate SCC (Security Context Constraints)

 ## Quick Start